mliszcz/msc-thesis/thesis/chapters/05-results.md

 a reasonable way of error indication has to be proposed.

-The analysis performed according to Nielsen's heuristics may quickly provide GUI developers with useful feedback, without a need to involve other people, like UI experts or targeted users.
+The analysis performed according to Nielsen's heuristics may quickly provide GUI developers with a useful feedback, without a need to involve other people, like UI experts or targeted users.
 The outcome of heuristic evaluation are those usability problems that may affect user experience.
-Performing the analysis during software development, one may address these issues on an early stage.
+By performing the analysis during software development, one may address these issues at an early stage.